jorgecarleitao/django-sphinxql/docs/queryset.rst

 SearchQuerySet
 ==============

-.. currentmodule:: sphinxql.query
+.. currentmodule:: sphinxql

 This document presents the API of the Django-SphinxQL queryset, the high-level API for interacting with Sphinx from Django.

-.. class:: SearchQuerySet
+.. class:: query.SearchQuerySet

-    ``SearchQuerySet`` extends Django's ``QuerySet`` to allow searching with Sphinx; This search is constructed by ``search*`` methods and is lazily applied to the Django QuerySet before it hits Django's database.
+    ``SearchQuerySet`` is a subclass of Django ``QuerySet`` to allow text-based search with Sphinx; This search is constructed by ``search*`` methods and is lazily applied to the Django QuerySet before it hits Django's database.

     Formally, a ``SearchQuerySet`` is initialized with one parameter, the index it is bound to::